Austin Reaves NBA Playoffs Player Props: Lakers vs. Warriors

-Austin Reaves and the rest of the Los Angeles Lakers face the Golden State Warriors in the NBA Playoffs on Monday, at 10:00 PM ET.
+Austin Reaves and his Los Angeles Lakers teammates match up versus the Golden State Warriors in the 2023 NBA Playoffs, at 10:00 PM ET on Wednesday.

-Below, we look at Reaves' stats and trends to help you find the best prop bets.
+Now let's examine Reaves' available prop bets, with a particular eye on stats and trends to help you make good picks.

 Austin Reaves Prop Bets vs. the Warriors